The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 Take your little one on a virtual tour today!
 The museum also offers a Play and Learning Resources page featuring activities, teaching guides, curriculum, and more.

-The first public national museum in the world, the British Museum is dedicated to human history, art, and culture, with over 8 million pieces of work in its collection.
+The first public national museum in the world, the British Museum is dedicated to human history, art, and culture, with more than 8 million pieces of work in its collection.

 Highlighting over 2 million years of history, it is no surprise this is one of the most popular museums in the world.